 “After careful consideration of the various opportunities for the Company and the proposals received, the Board has concluded that an acquisition of Opera by the Consortium is the most attractive proposition for the shareholders, the Company and its employees.”

-In a win- win situation, Opera’s user base, will provide a platform for Kunlun and Qihoo to sell their products.
-Opera also has a leading mobile advertising platform with a recorded increase of 11%, scaling to $96.2 million for an YoY growth in Q3 2015.
+In a win- win situation, Opera’s user base will provide a platform for Kunlun and Qihoo to sell their products.
+Opera also has a leading mobile advertising platform with a recorded increase of 11%, scaling to $96.2 million for a YoY growth in Q3 2015.

 Opera browser’s mobile and tablet market share worldwide for January 2016, stands at 7.92% with a surge of 0.19% in January 2016 as compared to January 2015.
 Sundar Pichai’s brainchild, Google Chrome has proved to be a spell bounding moment for mobile and tablet sector, recording a jumbo growth of 14.89% which is eating up the market of Apple’s Safari.

 Opera accounts for faster browsing than Chrome and reported a 70% speed surge in its version 31, but the unbelievable growth of Google Chrome can be attributed to its flexibility; allowing users to access their account from anywhere and using any device.
 Through one Google account, a user can automatically login into various Google Products account like YouTube, GMail, Google Drive etc. The flexibility feature is missing in many other browsers including Opera, making them less attractive, as the Jack of all trades, Chrome, takes over the browser world quietly.
 Firefox failed to impress, as being the only open-sourced mainstream browser.